evanx/component-validator/README.md

 STATUS: DESIGN STAGE

 The component supervisor singleton:
+- supports declarative defaults of system and component configuration properties.
+- supports declarative validation of properties.
 - supports system configuration "transforms" to provide constituent component configurations.
-- initialises each required component as per its derived configuration.
+- initialises each required component as per its required configuration properties and service dependencies.
 - advises components to `start` when the the system is ready i.e. all components have been initialised
 - initiates a graceful shutdown of all components
 - supports multiple instances of the same component